hildjj/unexpectedly/README.md

 - Specify a global in your .tests file with the name `script`.
 That is the name of the file, relative to the directory that contains the .tests file, to look for JavaScript.
-- Spcedify a global in your .tests file with the name `inline`.
+- Specify a global in your .tests file with the name `inline`.
 That's just JavaScript to run per-line.

 For each of the above, make sure `module.exports` is a function, or that you